Bid Bond Definition

 Bid Bonds and Performance Bonds

 The two types of bonds work hand in hand and in many instances, are not separable.
 State and federal projects require tendering companies to first of all, obtain a bid surety bond before they can enter the bid.
 Once they are successful in winning the bid, they will be issued with a performance bid and later on, with a payment bond.
-Learn more about Performance bonds.
+If you want some help learning about bid bond definition, please contact our office today.
+We’re happy to help.

 Different with other types of bonds, a this type of bond does not cost a lot.
 This is because a very detailed and extensive check is first of all carried out to make sure that the personal credit score is in tandem with the bond requirements.